Whitney McVeigh in Conversation

 WM: I’d say that I was working with my own notion of the archive.The work is made up of 50 breast pumps based on a pump made in the 1890s that was in my studio.
 The piece is about the carrying of the mother, from the child’s point of view.
 The carriage is very old leather, it’s almost miniature, and it was full of these pumps and so it’s also about the giving of the body.
 You’re vulnerable when you first have a child and everything’s changing.
 This is about the giving of the body, abjection and it’s also about this idea that we carry our mothers in our lifetimes which can be complex.
 So it’s its own assemblage, a filling of the space and its own archive.

 Going back to Susanne’s question about meaning, I was thinking about what Jung says.
 In his book Four Archetypes, he states “What is your myth” and suggests the loss of meaning in contemporary culture is part of our neurosis.
-I think this is interesting because of a need to find new meaning through stories as a metaphor and to extend and expand our knowledge through all these means.
-In other words there needs to be true meaning in the world and its why theatre and opera and music and classical themes that relate to storytelling in our history stand the test of time because they’re human stories.
+I think this is interesting because of a need to find new meaning, through stories as a metaphor and to extend and expand our knowledge through all these means.
+In other words there needs to be true meaning in the world, it's why theatre, opera, music and classical themes, that relate to storytelling in our history, stand the test of time because they’re human stories.

 SCS: Thank you Whitney, Susanne, Charlotte.

 The text of this conversation has been edited for clarity.